bharathcp/GettingChefRight/index.md

 ## Why we chose to develop a new cookbook?

-Before we think of developing any cookbook in Chef the first step is to check for an existing cookbook on the Chef [Supermarket](https://supermarket.Chef.io/).
-We did that and interestingly found no results for 'Bitbucket', then we tried 'Stash' (former name for Bitbucket) and found only one cookbook [stash](https://supermarket.Chef.io/cookbooks/stash) which had no support for the 5.x version.
+Before we think of developing any cookbook in Chef the first step is to check for an existing cookbook on the Chef [Supermarket](https://supermarket.chef.io/).
+We did that and interestingly found no results for 'Bitbucket', then we tried 'Stash' (former name for Bitbucket) and found only one cookbook [stash](https://supermarket.chef.io/cookbooks/stash) which had no support for the 5.x version.
 We considered contributing to the Stash cookbook, but we observed:

 - It was trying to solve too many things in one cookbook.
 For instance it included options to install the database, which I would prefer as a different cookbook.
 - Its Chef dependency was old.

-Hence we chose to write a simple cookbook that only installs and manages Bitbucket without too many other dependancies.
-We have to give due credits to the [stash](https://supermarket.Chef.io/cookbooks/stash) cookbook developers, from who many aspects of this cookbook was inspired.
+Hence we chose to write a simple cookbook that only installs and manages Bitbucket without too many other dependencies.
+We have to give due credits to the [stash](https://supermarket.chef.io/cookbooks/stash) cookbook developers, from who many aspects of this cookbook was inspired.

 ## Deciding between custom resource and recipe